YLiu-101/FutureMakers2022/README.md

 * Repeat - Repeat the above two steps
 * Neural network - Now we feed the resulting layers into a neural network, where it classifies the photo.
 We do this through a flattening input layer

+### Day 9

+Today I learned some basic loss functions, such as the CCD and SCD.
+Not too much, but I did notice that the KDL is really bad in the model I ran in my code.
+I'll take a deeper look at the reason for this.
+I've also never heard of KDL before...